 Preparation

-Before feeding oranges to your chickens, wash them thoroughly to remove any pesticides or contaminants.
-You can use cool water and gently scrub the surface.
 If oranges are non-organic, peel them to avoid any chemical residues.
 Cut the orange into smaller pieces to make it easier for them to eat and to prevent choking.

 Serving Methods

 Serving Whole Segments: One simple method is to separate the orange into its natural segments.
 These bite-sized pieces are perfect for chickens to peck at.
-You can scatter these segments in their coop, which encourages natural foraging behavior.
+You can scatter these segments in chicken coop, which encourages natural foraging behavior.

 Chopped Orange Pieces: You can chop the orange segments into smaller pieces.
 This method allows you to distribute the treat more evenly among your flock and ensures that even smaller chickens can enjoy the fruit without struggling with larger pieces.